Business Acquisition Financing In Canada

 KEY TAKEAWAYS

-Acquisition financing is business funding for the purpose of buying a business
+Acquisition financing is business funding to buy a business

 The ability to purchase a company can increase sales and benefit from economies of scale and new initiatives